nikhilmahapatro/FullStack_DataScience_-_GenAI/Naresh_IT_08_02_SimpleLinearRegression/README.md

 # Naresh_IT_08_02_SimpleLinearRegression

-This repository covers the fundamentals of **simple linear regression**, a core technique in supervised machine learning.
-As part of the Full Stack Data Science & GenAI curriculum (Naresh IT), this module explains theory and provides practical implementation using Python.
+This repository introduces Simple Linear Regression, one of the most fundamental algorithms in supervised machine learning.
+It models the relationship between a single independent variable and a continuous dependent variable using a straight line.
+The focus here is on building intuition, implementing the model, and interpreting the results.

 In this module, we:

-- Understand the concept of linear regression and its assumptions
+- Understand the mathematical equation of a line: `y = mx + c`
-- Learn how to fit a simple linear regression model to data
+- Learn how to fit a line to data by minimizing error (Ordinary Least Squares)
+- Use sklearn's `LinearRegression` to train and test models
+- Visualize regression lines and residuals using matplotlib and seaborn
-- Evaluate model performance using metrics like R-squared and RMSE
+- Evaluate model performance using metrics like MSE, RMSE, and R² Score
-- Visualize regression lines and residuals
-- Apply regression for prediction tasks with real datasets
+- Interpret slope and intercept in the context of real-world scenarios

-This repo is ideal for those who want to:
+This repo is ideal for those looking to:

-- Grasp the basics of regression analysis
+- Build a solid foundation in linear modeling and regression analysis
-- Build and interpret simple predictive models
+- Learn how to apply and evaluate predictive models for numeric targets
+- Understand overfitting and underfitting in the context of linear models
-- Prepare for more advanced machine learning topics
+- Prepare for interviews and academic questions around regression
-- Gain hands-on coding experience with libraries like scikit-learn and matplotlib
+- Strengthen Python + sklearn + matplotlib skills in a practical ML setting